SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 Alfie Kohn, I dare say, would agree with me.
 Twitt3r might not, but I'm no longer involved in that swamp.

+### The nuances of wages

+I am not saying students should be paid to go to school.
+That issue is entirely different.
+Public education is an investment.
+It should be fully funded up to available teaching resources.
+The private schools like [St Mary's Academy](https://www.stmarys.academy/) need to be crowded out, because they are elitist.

+The placements of Calcea and Ne'Kiya are at the school mean other "less Catholic"" students do not get a place.
+This is not their fault of course.
+I'm saying it is a systematic problem with private schools.
+Not only do they consume more resources than public schools, the parents are paying for these, and they shouldn't be.
+There is no reason public schools cannot be as nice and hygienic as these private schools.
+The private schools prove the real resources are available.

+Sure, sure, admitting less desirable students into the schools messes up the pristine learning environment for these gifted kids.
+That's a whole other problem though, for another day. you cannot ignore it though, otherwise you give fodder for the elites who demand their kids go to a pristine school if they pay the money.
+I am not trying to skirt this issue, I am just writing about a different issue today, the prizes & rewards issue.

+Let me just say though, that such elitist claptrap can be defeated if we eliminate poverty and allow the riffraff kids to have a dignified living environment, a decent breakfast, and parents who are not bitterly struggling to survive, who have time to read their children Dr Suess stories, or whatever the better stories are...
+Spike Milligan.